ISISComputingGroup/ibex_developers_manual/Sample-Changer-Support-Module.md

 The x position corresponds to machinename:username:MOT:STACK:Y and the y position corresponds to machinename:username:MOT:STACK:ZLO.

-Position names are created by concatenating the slot name and the position name using an underscore.
+Position names are created by concatenating the position name and the slot name (or `sample_suffix`, see above).